radixdlt/official-examples/step-by-step/11-gumball-machine-dapp-varification-data/README.md

    not in developer mode.
 10. Click "Send to the Radix Wallet"
 11. An approve transaction should appear in your Radix Wallet to confirm.
-You will lickey need to "Customize" which account pays the transaction fee.
+You will likely need to "Customize" which account pays the transaction fee.

 ### Updating Component Metadata